General enquiry

 You can view Uncleared (on hold) transactions in the mobile app or internet banking.

-You can use Bank@Post at participating Australia Post offices Australia-wide to deposit cash or cheques, or make a withdrawal from your account.
+You can use Bank@Post at participating Australia Post offices across the country to deposit cash or cheques or withdraw from your account.

-When you first open your account with P&N your transfer limits using internet banking or the mobile app are:
+When you first open your account, your daily limits for internet banking and the mobile app are:

-• For international payments, you'll need to register first and request your limit.
+- For international payments, you'll need to register first and request your limit first

-Your limits can managed using the Transaction Limits section of internet banking or the mobile app.
-You can bring your daily limits down to $2000, $1000 or even as low as $0.00, and you can manage you own limit changes up to $5000.
+Yes – you can manage your limits in the transaction limits section of internet banking or the mobile app.
+You can lower your daily limits to $2,000, $1,000, or even as low as $0.00, and adjust them yourself up to $5,000.

-We recommend you keep your daily limits set at the minimum you need for your regular banking to reduce the risk of fraudulent activity.
-And if we feel your account may be at risk of fraudulent activity we may reduce these limits without notice.
+We recommend keeping your daily limits set at the minimum needed for your regular banking to reduce the risk of fraud.
+If we detect potential fraudulent activity, we may lower your limits without notice to help protect your account.

 If you have sent money to an incorrect account, PayID or payee please try the following steps before contacting us: